-That the Mayor of London:
+That the Mayor approves:

-- approves expenditure of up to £700,000 in 2021-22 on services and tools required to deliver effective marketing communications, digital communications and engagement campaigns for the GLA; - 2) delegates the decision on the allocation of funding campaigns to the Assistant Director, External Relations in consultation with the Mayoral Director, External & International Affairs without the need for further decision forms; and - 3) approves the GLA's seeking, receipt and expenditure of additional sponsorship from suitable corporate partners for the activities of the GLA Marketing, Creative and Digital teams, in accordance with the Contracts and Funding Code and sponsorship policy, bringing both direct and indirect financial contributions and in-kind support to support their activities.
+- i. expenditure of up to £700,000 in 2022-23 on services and tools required to deliver effective marketing communications, digital communications and engagement campaigns for the GLA - ii. the delegation of decisions on the allocation of funding to campaigns to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications, without the need for further individual decision forms - iii. the GLA's seeking, receipt and expenditure of additional sponsorship from suitable corporate partners for the activities of the GLA Marketing, Creative and Digital teams, in accordance with the Contracts and Funding Code and sponsorship policy, bringing both direct and indirect financial contributions, and in-kind support, to support their activities.